Someone with jaundice is likely to have a yellow look to their skin and the whites of the eyes.

 The yellowing of skin and eyes are likely to be the main clues a doctor will use before confirming a jaundice diagnosis.

-A person will be asked about other symptoms and risks, such as foreign travel or illegal drug use.
+A person will be asked about other symptoms and risks, such as foreign travel or drug misuse.

 Urine can be tested for urobilinogen, which is produced when bilirubin is broken down.
 Finding high or low levels can help pinpoint the type of jaundice.